jessejputnam/jessejputnam/README.md

 - 🌱 I’m currently learning **Python**

-- 💬 Ask me about **HTML, CSS, JavaScript, TypeScript, Node, and React**

 - 📫 How to reach me **jessejputnam@gmail.com**

 - ⚡ Fun fact **I've been a professional touring musician, high school teacher, and cheesemonger.**